Text by Simon Vaughan, Photos by Jo Turner

 Okinawa is in the same time zone as the rest of Japan, which is nine hours ahead of UTC (that is 13 hours ahead of Toronto, 16 hours ahead of Vancouver).

-Okinawa uses the Japanese yen (as of May 2016, $1 CDN = approx. 83 JPY).
-Credit cards may not be accepted as widely as at home, so be advised to have sufficient yen at all times.
+Okinawa uses the Japanese yen (approx. 1 CAD = 81 JPY; as of Jan 2021).
 Okinawa has 26 currency exchange machines that allow travellers to deposit foreign cash and receive Japanese yen back.
 The eight foreign currencies currently accepted include U.S. dollars, Chinese yuan, Taiwanese dollars, Korean won, Hong Kong dollars, Australian dollars, British pounds and euros.

 Given Okinawa’s unique culture, it’s not surprising there are distinct differences between mainland Japanese food and Okinawa cuisine, which is guaranteed to whet the appetite of any wandering foodie.